 Now that you’re ready to open a business account, take some time to determine what kind of account you need.
 The U.S. Small Business Administration advises finding a business checking or savings account with low fees and good benefits, such as introductory offers and low to zero transaction fees.
 Also, keep in mind the monthly minimum fees that are required of your business account, and what the interest rates are for lines of credit in case there is an emergency, or you need extra funds to expand your company in the future.

 Certain banks offer services that cater specifically to small businesses and their needs.
-Some banks have accounts for high-volume deposits and monthly transactions, while others have low-cost checking accounts or are good for businesses that import or export products.
+Some banks have business accounts for high-volume deposits and monthly transactions, while others have low-cost checking accounts or are good for businesses that import or export products.

 Once you’ve found your bank, check that you have everything you need to open a business account, such as: